The Owners of Woodhouse

 In 1724 Major Richard MacThomas FitzGerald of Prospect House in Kinsalebeg, Co.
 Waterford owned Woodhouse but was deep in debt.
 As a result he sold Woodhouse to his distant relative, Thomas Uniacke, Esq. , who transferred most of the purchase price to a FitzGerald creditor.

-The Uniacke family were very prominent in East Cork.
+The Uniacke family was a very prominent in East Cork.
 Thomas Uniacke, Esq. was an Alderman and Mayor of Youghal.
 Thomas married Helena Bor, the only child and heir of General Christian Bor of Bor Mount, Co.
 Wexford.
 By Thomas’s last will, Woodhouse became the property of his third son, Maurice Uniacke.

 Maurice Uniacke, Esq. married Katherine Uniacke of Cappagh, Co.
 Waterford.
 In 1742 many national newspapers noted that Mr. Maurice Uniacke, obtained a premium for having planted the largest quantity and variety of trees that season totalling 152.640 trees about this estate.
 It was noted at the time that if these trees were properly taken care of they would in time make a most noble plantation.
 It’s believed that many of these trees were the origin of the woods that exist today.

-Col. Robert Uniacke, MP(1756-1802) was a Member of Parliament for the city of Youghal as well as being a Colonel of Waterford Militia and Surveyor General of the Ordnance.
+Col. Robert Uniacke, MP.
+(1756-1802) was a Member of Parliament for the city of Youghal as well as being a Colonel of Waterford Militia and Surveyor General of the Ordnance.
 In 1776 he ordered a Survey Map of Woodhouse to be made for him and appointed Bernard Scale’s surveying company to accomplish this task.
 This book of maps survived until today and can be viewed at the Woodhouse Museum.
 This survey shows that Woodhouse consisted of 2400 acres at that time.
 In 1790 Col. Robert Uniacke, MP married Annette Constantia, daughter of John Beresford, the First Commissioner of the Revenue of Ireland, who was also the brother of George, 1st Marquess of Waterford.
 Robert and Annette had eight surviving children – two sons and six daughters.

 Col. Robert Uniacke, MP